affansheikh0848/C-Programming-Lab/README.md

 # C-Programming-Lab
 ## Basic C programs and lab exercises
 C programming provides the foundation for many modern languages.
-It is fast and efficient
+It is fast , efficient and great for learning logic building